5th Transportation Company activates in Yokohama

+The earliest days of the Army’s use of watercraft can be linked to Gen. George Washington’s crossing of the Delaware River during the Revolutionary War.

-Soldiers assigned to the 5th Transportation Company participate in an activation ceremony on Feb.
+In the latest evolution of the U.S. Army’s Watercraft System, the 5th Transportation Company, a Pacific area of operations element of AWS, was reactivated during an activation ceremony on Feb.
 8th at the Army’s dock facility in Yokohama, Japan.

+The 5th TC is a direct-reporting unit under the 10th Support Group.
+Although based in the Yokohama North Dock, the unit’s mission will be to operate landing craft throughout the Pacific as far South as Australia and as far North as the Republic of Korea or Hokkaido, the Northern Island of Japan.

+According to Capt.
+Miata Schenaker, the unit’s company commander, the 5th TC has been waiting and preparing for the official beginning of their unit.
+"This a huge milestone.
+We have been waiting with this positive, anxious energy.
+A lot of people have been waiting for this.
+The mariners, the Soldiers are saying ‘I just want to work, I can’t wait to do this job’, Schenaker explained.

 |Date Taken: